Back from the Dead (Halestorm album): Music and lyrics

 Many of the album's lyrics are informed by singer/guitarist Lzzy Hale's experiences of self-discovery as a musician disconnected from fans and bandmates during the pandemic.

 "This album is the story of me carving myself out of that abyss.
 It is a journey of navigating mental health, debauchery, survival, redemption, rediscovery, and still maintaining faith in humanity."

 Hale has also shared that the song "Strange Girl" was intended to be an anthem for a teenage girl who had come out to her parents immediately before COVID.
 She was stuck with them due to lockdown despite them not being supportive, so she had conversations with Hale and other fans online.

 Critical reception

-The album received generally favorable reviews from critics, often based on Lzzy Hale's performance.
+The album received acclaim from critics.
 Wayne Parry of ABC News noted that "Hale manages to pull it off with a deft songwriting touch and a surprising sense of melody that belies the bombast."
 According to Steve Beebee of Kerrang!, "Lzzy Hale owns the best voice in modern rock – but even she's never sounded quite this enflamed" and called the album "the best 38 minutes of pure rock you've heard this year."

 In the words of Chad Bowar of Metal Injection, "This album does a better job of getting closer to the energy and passion of the band's live shows than the last one Vicious] did."
 According to Ed Ford of Rock N' Load, "If people wanted to know what the perfect rock album sounds like, give this a blast, you won't hear much better."